Skip to main content

 Cathaoirleach of Coiste na Gaeilge, Donegal County Council, an Clr.
 Micheál Choilm Mac Giolla Easbuig, officially launched Seachtain na Gaeilge in Donegal 2026 in Gaelscoil na gCeithre Máistrí, Donegal Town on Thursday 26th February.

-Among those in attendance were members of Coiste na Gaeilge alongside officials from the Council, representatives from Rannóg na Gaeilge and the Library Service, Language Planning Officers throughout the county, the school community and Board of Management.
+Among those in attendance were members of Coiste na Gaeilge, Senior Management, representatives from Rannóg na Gaeilge and the Library Service, Language Planning Officers throughout the county, the school community and Board of Management.

 It was a celebration full of music, poetry, dance and storytelling and the pupils from the Gaelscoil are to be commended for the entertainment they provided, alongside the grúpa airneáil in Donegal Town and Maura Lougue who captured the history of the town in her performance.